Free Printable: Low Carb & Keto Food List

 -

-To make keto pizza: Pre-bake the crust as instructed above.
-Top with sauce and toppings and return to the oven, either directly on the pizza stone or directly on the oven rack (no parchment paper), for about 10 minutes, until hot.
-If desired, place under the broiler for 1-2 minutes to brown the cheese.
+To make keto pizza: After pre-baking the crust, top with your favorite sauce and toppings.
+Return the pizza to the oven, either directly on the pizza stone or directly on the oven rack (no parchment paper), for about 10 minutes, until hot.
+If you like, place under the broiler for 1-2 minutes to brown the cheese.

-This helps other readers and also helps me continue to provide free recipes on my site.
+Leave a rating to help other readers (this also helps me continue to provide free recipes on my site), or get the recipe sent to your inbox.

-Recipe Notes
+Maya’s Recipe Notes

 Serving size: 1 slice, or 1/8 of entire pizza